Housing Association Board Questions 2026 – Two Years On

 A simple test: ask your board to identify one risk that has genuinely changed in the last three months, and why.
 If that’s difficult to answer, it’s worth reviewing how risk information is presented and discussed.

-Governance360 includes a built-in risk register that sits alongside board papers in one place, making it easier for board members to review and challenge between meetings — not just on the evening itself.
+Governance360 includes a visual, up-to-date, risk register that sits alongside meeting papers and the action register on our main dashboard, making it easier for board members to review and challenge between meetings — not just on the evening itself.

 2. Are we hearing from residents, or just about residents?